fightingBald/BookSearchEngineBackend/readme.md

+**For The Presentation of the project  pls refer to projectPresentation.pdf** **The Demo Video of the project is avilable by this link https://youtu.be/UqAJGebtyto **

 **Setting up the project**

 Our project will use PostgreSQL as a relational database, Elasticsearch and Django.
 The simplest way to set up everything is to use Docker.  we will have 3 containers.
 One for PostgreSQL, one for Elasticsearch and one for Django web application.